 The .NET/Mono Framework has never been a single, unified stack and over the years Microsoft and Novell added several new versions to cover Linux, OS X, and mobile devices.
 With the introduction of Windows 8 and Visual Studio 11 we can expect one, maybe two more.
 In an attempt to clear up some of the confusion this article reintroduces all of the major profiles and many of the lessor know ones.

-This article briefly examines and compares the kernels of the three most widely used quasi-Unix operating systems using three axes of comparison: efficiency, evolvement, and user friendliness.
-The operating systems compared (kernel only) are: OpenSolaris, Windows Vista, and Linux 2.6.
+This article briefly compares the kernels of the three widely used operating systems (Vista and two Unix derived) using three axes of comparison: efficiency, evolvement, and user friendliness.
+7